The Ten O’clock Bus

 Emma carefully stood up and walked the long twelve steps to her kitchen.

-Emma chuckled, “I give you the same thing every morning and every morning you sniff at it like you’ve never had it before.
+Emma chuckled, “I give you the same thing every morning and every morning you sniff at it as you’ve never had it before.
 Silly ole cat.”

 Orange ran to her on her way out, meowed and purred at her feet.